stripe-archive/mosql/README.md

  1. Create the appropriate SQL tables
  2. Import data from the Mongo database
- 3. Start tailing the mongo oplog, propogating changes from MongoDB to SQL.
+ 3. Start tailing the mongo oplog, propagating changes from MongoDB to SQL.

 After the first run, `mosql` will store the status of the optailer in